cr0mll/librpp/README.md

 # Introduction
-`librpp` is a Rust packet parsing library.
+`librpp` is a Rust packet parsing-only library.
+It does not provide any means for capturing the packets.

+# Supported Protocols
+- DNS